 - Drafting volunteer agreements – understanding the key rights, roles and responsibilities

 Who should attend

-This webinar is suitable for lawyers practising in employment law – Australia wide.
+This webinar is suitable for lawyers advising not for profits, and executives working for not for profits and charities – Australia wide.
 This webinar is for practitioners with some knowledge in this area and looking to improve their knowledge.